-(4 credits) (IGE option under Self and Society) (American politics) A survey of contemporary political ideologies such as liberalism, conservatism, socialism, and others.
+(American politics) A survey of contemporary political ideologies such as liberalism, conservatism, socialism, and others.
 Students will seek to understand the relevance of these ideologies for public policy, and will seek to develop a Christian perspective on, and critique of, contemporary ideologies.